Associate Professor Lecturer/Instructor Assistant Professor

 Applications must be submitted electronically and should include a cover letter highlighting the applicant’s qualifications, a current curriculum vitae, a statement of teaching philosophy (with specific emphasis on teaching of design), a statement of design philosophy (uploaded as Applicant Document-Other), and contact information for a minimum of three references.
 In the statement of teaching philosophy, include any experience working with individuals from diverse populations.

-Review of applications will begin December 1 and the candidates may start as early as July 1, 2020.
+Review of applications will begin November 2021 and the candidates may start as early as January 1, 2021 or July 1, 2021.

 The University of Utah is an Affirmative Action/Equal Opportunity employer and does not discriminate based upon race, national origin, color, religion, sex, age, sexual orientation, gender identity/expression, status as a person with a disability, genetic information, or Protected Veteran status.
 Individuals from historically underrepresented groups, such as minorities, women, qualified persons with disabilities and protected veterans are encouraged to apply.
 Veterans’ preference is extended to qualified applicants, upon request and consistent with University policy and Utah state law.
 Upon request, reasonable accommodations in the application process will be provided to individuals with disabilities.
 To inquire about the University’s nondiscrimination or affirmative action policies or to request disability accommodation, please contact: Director, Office of Equal Opportunity and Affirmative Action, 201 S. Presidents Circle, Rm 135, (801) 581-8365.

 The University of Utah values candidates who have experience working in settings with students from diverse backgrounds, and possess a strong commitment to improving access to higher education for historically underrepresented students.